jiajingchen/bst260final-project-house-price/index.md

 # Initial Questions
 Through this project, we sought to answer some major questions:

-1.
-2. Our main goal
+1. What are the important features that affect the house price?

+2. How to build a model to predict the house price?

+3. How to evaluate our prediction performance?

 It is our job to predict the sales price for each house.
-For each Id in the test set, you must predict the value of the SalePrice variable.
+For each Id in the test set, we must predict the value of the SalePrice variable.

-3. How to evaluate our prediction performance?
+The metric to evaluate the models is Root-Mean-Square-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
 Our predictions are evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.

 # Data

 - Source

 Our data was obtained from [Ames Housing dataset](https://ww2.amstat.org/publications/jse/v19n3/decock.pdf), which was compiled by Dean De Cock for use in data science education.
 It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.
+The data includes 79 explanatory variables describing (almost) every aspect of residential homes.

 We also participated in the Kaggle Competition [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)

-The data includes 79 explanatory variables describing (almost) every aspect of residential homes.
+Our best entry for the competition is

 - Data Cleaning